agittins/bermuda/README.md

 - You might not need the `iBeacon` integration if you prefer how Bermuda handles beacons.
 See FAQ for more.

-- You won't need separate devices dedicated to bluetooth sensing, as in you can deploy esp32 devices running esphome.
+- You won't need separate devices dedicated to bluetooth sensing, as in you can deploy Shelly Plus devices or esp32 devices running esphome.
-  These devices can also provide PIR motion sensors or other sensor functions, as well as bluetooth proxying for all sorts of other devices.
+  These devices can also provide PIR motion sensors or other sensor functions as well as bluetooth proxying for all sorts of other devices.
   Be careful not to have your esphome devices doing too many jobs though - the bluetooth stack is pretty demanding for the esphome, so you may have stability problems if you try too much (like streaming an esp32-cam!)